hppc25/react-dashgo/README.md

 ## Technologies

-Below the technologies used to build the application
+Technologies used to build the application

 - [ReactJS](https://reactjs.org/)
 - [NextJS](https://nextjs.org/)